wwood/galah/docs/tools/README.md

 Tools
 ========

-## Bin Chicken coassemble

-[coassemble](/tools/coassemble) is the primary command used to cluster samples using unbinned single-copy marker genes and assemble/recover as suggested.

-## Bin Chicken update

-[update](/tools/update) allows you to apply further processing to a previous Bin Chicken run (e.g. actually running assembly/recovery, generating unmapped reads files, and/or downloading SRA reads).

-## Bin Chicken iterate

-[iterate](/tools/iterate) enables an iterative workflow, where new coassemblies are suggested, searching for novelty based on old and newly recovered bins.

-## Bin Chicken evaluate
+## Galah cluster

+[cluster](/tools/cluster) is the primary command used to dereplicate genomes or contigs into clusters based on average nucleotide identity (ANI), choosing a single representative genome from each cluster.

+## Galah analyse

+[analyse](/tools/analyse) is used to determine MIMAG quality scores for genomes based on their completeness, contamination and the presence of rRNA and tRNA genes.

+## Galah process

-[evaluate](/tools/evaluate) is used to evaluate the targeting success of a Bin Chicken run.
+[process](/tools/process) is used to run both the analyse and cluster commands in sequence.

-## Bin Chicken build

-[build](/setup) generates all dependency conda environments and sets environment variables.
-Ideal for first-time use.